misswonder/tx-dc-011121-mod2-practice-challenge/README.md

-# Rails Code Challenge - Superheroines
+# Rails Practice Challenge - Superheroines

 For this assessment, you'll be working with a heroines and powers domain.